pfertyk/blog/content/2016-11-01-slack-integration-that-would-be-great.md

 Let's proceed with the configuration.
 Select the channel and leave the **Trigger word(s)** section empty.
 I'm going to assume for a moment that you have your own public IP address and that it is `123.1.2.3` (don't worry, in just a moment you will deploy your program to Heroku and that will take care of the public IP problem).
 Put `http://123.1.2.3/lumbergh` in the **URL(s)** field.
 You can also customize the name and the icon.

 There is one more important section here: **Token**.
 It contains the token that will be added to each API call send to the URLs you provided.
-You will use it in a moment.
+You will get back to it in a moment.

+Click **Save Settings** button.
+Notice that you don't need to invite an integration to a channel, it will be added automatically when you create the webhook (also, integrations can have names starting with a capital letter):

+image here

 ### Write new Python code